neonevm/neon-evm.docs/docs/software_manuals/how_to_guides/swap_erc20.md

 ## Steps
 The Neon Swap application allows any user to swap one token for another.
 You just need to connect your wallet to the application following the step-by-step instructions.
 Swapping tokens will be carried out automatically without sending funds to the exchange.
 There are some gas transaction fees to pay with the application.

-This tutorial outlines the exchange of ETH->USDT tokens.
+As an example, this tutorial outlines the exchange of ETH->USDT tokens.

 ### Step 1.
 Open the Neon Swap application and connect your wallet
-Go to the main [Neon](https://neon-labs.org/) page and open the `Neon Swap` tab (the link will be added later) to call the Neon Swap application.
+Go to the [Neon Swap](https://neonswap.live/) page to call the Neon Swap application.
 Before you can make a swap you need to connect your wallet.
 Click `Connect Wallet` on the swap screen.

 <div class='neon-img-width-600' style={{textAlign: 'center'}}>